lkster/model-typescript/README.md

 }
 ```

 As you can see, `ImmutableModel` takes generic as the exact model that is being defined.
 This is needed for proper typing during compilation and intellisense when providing data to the model.
+Also to mention, the `@Prop` decorator can be used like it was aboce or with parens like `@Prop()`.

 Now when we instantiate it, we can provide data with object literal.
 After that model is immutable.